scindex/scindex/scindex.md

 ### Section: P05 - System Startup & Firmware
 _Low-level software that initializes hardware during the boot process.
 Includes bootloaders, device drivers, and firmware update mechanisms._

+- **P0500**: System Startup & Firmware Summary
+  - *Description*: A document that provides a high-level summary, overview, or architectural approach for the System Startup & Firmware section.

 - **P0510**: Bootloaders
   - *Description*: The first software that runs when a device is powered on.
 It initializes the hardware and loads the operating system kernel into memory.
   - *Examples*: U-Boot, GRUB, Barebox